frank-xwang/InstanceDiffusion/README.md

 ## Updates
+* 01/01/2025 - InstanceDiffusion has benn ported to the diffusers library (thanks to Kyeongryeol Go)!
+Please refer to the [model card](https://huggingface.co/kyeongry/instancediffusion_sd15) for details.
 * 02/25/2024 - InstanceDiffusion is ported into [ComfyUI](#third-party-implementations).
 Check out some cool [video demos](#third-party-implementations)! (thanks to Tucker Darby)
 * 02/21/2024 - Support flash attention, memory usage can be reduced by more than half.
 * 02/19/2024 - Add PiM evaluation for scribble-/point-based image generation